 After a medical history is obtained and a complete physical examination is performed, your veterinarian will most likely diagnose your dog with mastitis based on the physical findings, especially if it is a female dog that is pregnant or nursing.
-Occasionally a sample of any discharge from the teat will be examined under a microscope to see if there is evidence of blood or bacteria.
+Occasionally, a sample of any discharge from the teat will be examined under a microscope to see if there is evidence of blood, bacteria, or fungus.
+This can help your veterinarian determine whether the dog is experiencing mastitis or galactostatis, which also causes excess milk production but does not involve infection.
 If you have a male dog with mastitis or a female dog that is not pregnant or nursing, further testing may be performed to rule out other problems such as mammary cancer.

 If your dog is diagnosed with mastitis, oral antibiotics and anti-inflammatory medications will most likely be prescribed.
-Mastitis does not typically require hospitalization unless your dog has become septic or requires surgical removal of severly diseased glands.
+Mastitis does not typically require hospitalization unless your dog has become septic or requires surgical removal of severely affected glands.

 If the mastitis is due to an over-accumulation of milk, the breast may need to be gently milked by hand to express the excess.
 A cabbage leaf compress may also be recommended to help with pain and inflammation.
 This involves applying a bandage around your dog's body to hold the cabbage leaf in place, but it should be removed to allow puppies to nurse.